MicrosoftDocs/cloud-adoption-framework/docs/scenarios/wvd/landing-zone-citrix/citrix-resource-organization.md

 ## Citrix design recommendations

-The following sections provide recommendations for labelling and organizing resources when you deploy Citrix on Azure.
+The following sections provide recommendations for labeling and organizing resources when you deploy Citrix on Azure.

 Additional design guidance for Citrix DaaS on Azure is available on [Citrix TechZone](https://docs.citrix.com/en-us/tech-zone/toc/by-solution/daas-for-azure/design-guidance.html).
-This article highlights the system, workload, user, and network considerations for aligning Citrix deployments with Cloud Adoption Framework design principles.
+The article highlights the system, workload, user, and network considerations for aligning Citrix deployments with Cloud Adoption Framework design principles.

 ### Citrix Cloud naming and tagging